phosxd/Ity/Docs/Main.md

 # my_arr = [-1, 2, 3, 4]
 ```

 The final thing you need to be able to do with an array is to remove an element.
-This cannot be done with any operators, for this you must call the `erase` candidate method on the array.
+This cannot be done with any operators, for this you must call the `erase` type method on the array.

 ```python
 var ARR my_arr = [1,2,3,4];